welvet/SillyTavern-MessageSummarize/README.md

 Note: all commands have `/qvink-memory-` as an alias.
 - `/qm-enabled`: Returns whether the extension is enabled in the current chat.
 - `/qm-toggle`: Toggles the extension on and off for the current chat.
 Same as clicking "Toggle Chat Memory" in the config.
 Can also provide a boolean argument to toggle the extension directly.
 - `/qm-toggle-display`: Toggles the display of summaries below each message.
-Same as clicking "Display Memories" in the config.
+Same as toggling the "Display Memories" setting in the config.
+- `/qm-toggle-auto-summarize`: Toggle whether auto-summarize is enabled.
+Same as toggling the "Auto-Summarize" setting in the config.
 - `/qm-toggle-config`: Toggles the popout config menu.
 - `/qm-toggle-edit-interface`: Toggles the "Edit Memory" interface
 - `/qm-toggle-injection-preview`: Toggles a preview of the text that will be injected